danielehc/katacoda-scenarios/vault-consul-tls/step2.md

 {{ end }}
 ```

-Once you reviewed the templates for consul-template you can copy the templates into `/opt/consul/templates`.
+Once you have reviewed the templates for consul-template,
+you can copy the templates into `/opt/consul/templates`.

 `mkdir -p /opt/consul/templates`{{execute T1}}